formal-land/coq-of-ocaml/README.md

 ```

 ### Build manually
-Then read the `coq-of-ocaml.opam` file at the root of the project to know the dependencies to install and get the list of commands to build the project.
+Read the `coq-of-ocaml.opam` file at the root of the project to know the dependencies to install and get the list of commands to build the project.

 ## License
 MIT (open-source software)